VITAL ART: Transgender portraiture as visual activism

-The VITAL ART research project was initiated with two articles on the work of Heather Cassils (Canada/US) and Del LaGrace Volcano (US/UK/Sweden).
-A number new articles (see 2014-upcoming articles) are related to the project: book chapters on Doran George’s live performance of gender non-compliance, collecting creative transcestors for an art hirstory, gender non-conformity stigma in portraits, and an article in Spectator on the framing of trans* stigma in mediascapes.
+In already published articles and book chapters, I offer a critical vocabulary for collaborative political portraiture, which show how artistic portraits counteract negative media portrayals.
+These include two articles on the work of Heather Cassils (Canada/US) and Del LaGrace Volcano (US/UK/Sweden), book chapters on Doran George’s live performance of gender non-compliance, collecting creative transcestors for an art hirstory, gender non-conformity stigma in portraits, and an article in Spectator on the framing of trans* stigma in mediascapes.
 I also blogged about Jackie Baier and Yishay Garbasz’s photography, and wrote the exhibition catalog essay for Lorenzo Triburgo’s Transportraits show.
 My interviews with Indigenous Canadian artist Kiley May resulted in an article about weaponized cute aesthetics in trans “T-selfies” and cat selfies or “catties” in Angelaki.

 I’ve presented this research in keynote lectures at international conferences on humanimal discussions (Uppsala, Sweden), performance and play (Leiden), the posthuman condition (Moscow, Russia), and queer/trans media studies (Oldenberg, Germany).
 I also gave research papers at major conferences on Trans Studies and Affect Theory as well as at SCMS, MSA, SLSA-eu, and NWSA.
 My invited talks on the research have been hosted by colleagues in UCLA, Central University of Catalonia, European Summer School for Cultural Studies, the University of Lorraine, and with a special session at the van Abbe Museum (Eindhoven).